 Joali, Maldives *

-Joali, Maldives has announced that the resort will be welcoming back guests beginning August 1st.
+Joali, Maldives began welcoming back guests on August 1st.
 Surrounded by the India Ocean and located on Muravandhoo island in The Maldives, Joali sits on one of the world’s largest and deepest ring-shaped coral reefs.
 A 40-minute seaplane journey from the city of Malé, the luxury resort is home to 73 villas built with sustainable materials, and all with private pools.
 The luxury resort has implemented new procedures to protect the safety, health and peace of mind of guests.
 It has performed health and safety checks approved by the World Health Organization (WHO) and has taken the necessary measures to ensure that visitors can spend time safely at the resort.
 The newly-launched JOY in Family Time health program was created to help families mentally and physically.
 In 7+ day includes daily family fitness plus special diet programs.

 Hilton Head Health *